Amenakter/product-Analisys/README.md

-# Shopping Complex
+# Product analysis website

-this is live website link:(https://github.com/facebook/create-react-app).
+this is live website link:https://github.com/facebook/create-react-app.

 ## Project Discription
 * This is about ladies dresses.